U.S. Stocks Lose Ground After Last Week's Rally

 By Avantika Chilkoti and Akane Otani

-U.S. stocks fell Monday as shares of industrial companies tumbled on a streak of downbeat news.
+U.S. stocks drifted lower Monday as shares of industrial companies declined on a streak of downbeat news.

 Monday's moves chipped away at some of the gains major indexes managed to rack up over the past few weeks.